-Mia Farlane is a London-based writer, born in Aotearoa/NZ.
-She is the author of Footnotes to Sex (Viking/Penguin), a novel set in London and Paris, that Sarah Waters describes as ‘wonderfully impressive, subtle, smart and very funny’ and Bidisha as ‘Seinfeld meets Dorothy Parker’.
+Mia Farlane is a London-based writer, born in Aotearoa NZ.
+She is the author of Footnotes to Sex (Viking/Penguin – paperback available at Foyles + Ebook), a novel set in London and Paris, that Sarah Waters describes as ‘wonderfully impressive, subtle, smart and very funny’ and Bidisha as ‘Seinfeld meets Dorothy Parker’.

 (You can watch me introduce Footnotes to Sex and read from the first page by joining my Facebook author page, or you can watch a shorter version on the VIDEOS / VIDÉOS page of Farlane on French Writers.)

-Parallel Hell, her most recently completed novel, set in London and Wellington, is about suicide and suicide ideation – read about how it was written.
+Her most recently completed novel, set in London and Wellington, is about suicide bereavement and suicide ideation – read about how it was written.

 Footnotes to Sex (Viking / Penguin): a tragi-comedy about not knowing what to do with your life, fandom & a flailing relationship – set in London and Paris.